In Exercises 13–16, find the margin of error for the values of c,... | Channels for Pearson+

 Standard Deviation (σ) and Sample Size (n)

 Standard deviation (σ) measures the dispersion of data points around the mean, indicating how spread out the values are.
-A larger standard deviation suggests more variability in the data.
-Sample size (n) refers to the number of observations in a sample; larger sample sizes generally lead to more reliable estimates and smaller margins of error, as they better represent the population.
+The sample size (n) refers to the number of observations in the sample.
+Both σ and n are critical in calculating the margin of error, as they influence the precision of the estimate; larger samples generally yield smaller margins of error.

 Recommended video: